VOLTTRON/volttron/docs/source/devguides/walkthroughs/Multiplatform-Walkthrough.rst

 .. code-block:: console

-    $ volttron -l l1.log&
+    $ volttron -v -l l1.log&

-Next steps is to start agents in each platform to see multi-platform PubSub communication behavior.
+Next step is to start agents in each platform to observe the multi-platform PubSub communication behavior.

 Start Master driver on VOLTTRON instance 1
 ------------------------------------------
-If master driver is not configured to autostart when the instance starts up, we can start it explicitly with this command.
+If master driver is not configured to auto start when the instance starts up, we can start it explicitly with this command.

 .. code-block:: console